ADCET & NCSEHE Webinar — Beyond graduation: Long-term socioeconomic outcomes amongst equity students

-The Australian Disability Clearinghouse on Education and Training (ADCET) in partnership with the NCSEHE looks forward to bringing you this webinar presented by Dr Wojtek Tomaszewski from the University of Queensland.
-Wojtek will present outcomes from recent research revealing 15-year trends in equity students’ post-university outcomes, including measures of health and wellbeing, as well as employment and financial status.
+The Australian Disability Clearinghouse on Education and Training (ADCET) in partnership with the NCSEHE presented this webinar by Dr Wojtek Tomaszewski from the University of Queensland.
+Wojtek detailed the outcomes from recent research revealing 15-year trends in equity students’ post-university outcomes, including measures of health and wellbeing, as well as employment and financial status.

 Research consistently shows that higher education participation has positive impacts on individual outcomes.
 However, few studies explicitly consider differences in these impacts by students’ equity status and, those which do, fail to examine graduate trajectories over the long run, non-labour outcomes and relative returns.

 The webinar presented results that address these knowledge gaps by investigating the short and long-term socioeconomic trajectories of Australian university graduates from equity groups and compare them with outcomes for non-equity students across multiple domains.
 The equity groups investigated in the analysis included students from low socioeconomic status (SES) backgrounds, non-English-speaking background (NESB), students from regional/remote areas, Aboriginal and Torres Strait Islander (Indigenous) students, and students with disability.